Fast quantum transfer mediated by topological domain walls: Runged vs. imbalanced Creutz ladder: symmetries and states

 \section{Runged vs. imbalanced Creutz ladder: symmetries and states}

 In this Appendix, we discuss the differences and similarities between the imbalanced ($\epsilon\ne0,m=0$) and the runged ($m\ne0,\epsilon=0$) Creutz ladders.

-The rungless, balanced regime ($m=\epsilon=0$) of the CL belongs to the BDI class as long as $\phi\ne0\mod2\pi$, with a hidden chiral symmetry that can be expressed as $\mathcal{X}_{S}^{(4)}=\textrm{diag}(\uno_{2},-\mathbb{\uno}_{2})$ if we choose a four-site unit cell \citep{Zurita2021}.
+The rungless, balanced regime ($m=\epsilon=0$) of the CL belongs to the BDI class as long as $\phi\ne0\mod2\pi$, with a hidden chiral symmetry that can be expressed as $\mathcal{X}_{S}^{(4)}=\textrm{diag}(\uno_{2},-\mathbb{\uno}_{2})$ if we choose a four-site unit cell \cite{Zurita2021}.
 The runged case also belongs to the BDI class if $\phi=\pi\mod2\pi$, with different symmetries than in the previous case.
 The chiral symmetry is then $\mathcal{X}_{C}=i\sigma_{y}$.
 The imbalanced CL belongs to the AIII class if $\phi=\pi\mod2\pi$, with the same chiral symmetry $\mathcal{X}_{C}$.
 When either of the control parameters ($m$ or $\epsilon$) is nonzero and $\phi\ne0,\pi\mod2\pi$, the system belongs to one of the nontopological symmetry classes in 1D.
-Topological edge states are still present in the model, but they are related only to crystalline symmetries instead \citep{Li2015}.
+Topological edge states can still present in the model, but they are related only to crystalline symmetries instead \cite{Li2015}.
+The phase diagrams for the imbalanced and runged Creutz ladders are shown in Fig. \ref{fig:SymCl}.
+The main difference between them is that the topological region is $m<2J$ for the balanced case, but $\epsilon<2J\sin(\phi/2)$ for the rungless case.
+However, the two chiral regions, where the states are protected, are the same.

-Topological states are protected by these chiral symmetries, but not for all types of disorder.
+Topological states are protected by these two chiral symmetries, but not for all types of disorder.
 Diagonal (on-site) disorder always breaks the symmetries of the models, while each of the symmetries protects against different kinds of off-diagonal disorder, as shown in Table \ref{tab:syms}.
 The system is only topologically protected if the off-diagonal disorder does not depend on the internal coordinate $\sigma$.
 For this reason, implementations that use a synthetic dimension for the two legs will most likely be advantageous over those using two real dimensions, given that the inter-cell parameters will be more correlated in the former case.

 Crucially, fluctuations in any of the control parameters ($m$ or $\epsilon$) preserve the chiral symmetry $\mathcal{X}_{C}$, and thus the topological protection.

 The runged multidomain CL with rungless domain walls has the following topological states: \begin{widetext}